Physician Assistant Studies, M.S.

 Master’s of Science in PA Studies is a full time and academically rigorous program.
 Therefore, it is strongly recommended that students do not work while enrolled in the program.

-The Master’s of Science in PA Studies program is a minimum competency based graduate-level curriculum.
+The Master’s of Science in PA Studies program is a competency based graduate-level curriculum.
 The following criteria must be met throughout the program:

 - Satisfactory professional conduct